grokability/goodforms-js/snippet/README.md

 ## Event Flow

-if you set an onSubmit handler in the form, that will fire *first*, before any Goodverification handlers fire.
-If your handler returns `false`, the Goodverification handlers will not be invoked.
+if you set an onSubmit handler in the form, that will fire *first*, before any GoodForms handlers fire.
+If your handler returns `false`, the GoodForms handlers will not be invoked.

-If you set an onGood, onBad, etc. handler, those will be fired *before* the Goodverification handlers fire.
-If your handler returns `false`, the Goodverification handlers will not be invoked.
+If you set an onGood, onBad, etc. handler, those will be fired *before* the GoodForms handlers fire.
+If your handler returns `false`, the GoodForms handlers will not be invoked.
 If you need to do something asynchronously, return a `function()` instead, and that function will be passed a callback to the normal
-Goodverification handling code.
+GoodForms handling code.
 If your asynchronous callback is succesful, invoke the callback we passed you.
 If it is not, simply don't call the callback at all.

 If you invoke a raw `.verify(address, callback)` call, that callback will fire *after* the onGood, onBad, etc. handlers have fired.
 If you want to interrupt those handlers' actions, you should instead attach callbacks to onGood, onBad, etc.